CLNEulalia/Intro-To-Data-Structures-And-Linked-Lists/README.md

 To do the in-class exercise, you can either...

 1. Fork and clone this repository to your local machine and work in the relevant files.
 2. Use [this codepen](https://codepen.io/GAmarketing/pen/MxWQVm) provided by the myGA Linked Lists module.
+(Includes the benefit of a test script.)

 ## Additional Resources